 According to Leshem Group CEO Moshe Sand, the hotel’s initial marketing efforts are focused on soft promotion, word of mouth and reservations through its website.
 Plans to utilize OTAs and agents are in the works for the coming months.

 Tryp Jerusalem Bat Sheva, a 79 room property slated to open in June after a four year renovation project, is located on King George St. in what was previously the Tirat Bat Sheva Hotel.
-The entrance features a public lounge, VIP lounge for private check-in, and the dining room with a connected 100m² outdoor terrace.
+The entrance features a lobby lounge, VIP lounge for private check-in, and the dining room with a connected 100m² outdoor terrace.

 “The hotel was in a terrible state.
 We had to start from the beginning which involved work to both exterior and interior remodeling, rewiring and also expand the room sizes across each floor,” outlines General Manager Yosi Shimoni.
 “This involved removing the old balconies, to increase the floor space of rooms.”
 The hotel offers a mix of 16m² Classic rooms, suitable for single occupancy, 19m² Premier rooms, 21m² Deluxe rooms and the 44m² Bat Sheva Suite.
 All rooms feature imported Turkish furniture, shower, Smart TV, fridge and safe, with three handicap-accessible rooms.
 Rooms on floors three and above provide a view onto the Old City.